A DEEPER DIVE into the Mystery of Christmas

 27 So then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
 28 Everyone ought to examine themselves before they eat of the bread and drink from the cup.
 29 For those who eat and drink without discerning the body of Christ eat and drink judgment on themselves.
 (1 Corinthians 11:23-29)

 Paul is not talking about eating just any bread or drinking just any wine.
 He is talking about eating the Passover bread and drinking the Passover wine in absence of understanding its true deeper meaning.
+Those Jews who choose to live under the old laws eat and drink only judgment upon themselves when they take the Passover because they no longer have the temple or its sacrifices that were the pathways of forgiveness under the old religion.

 34 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 35 By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34-35)

-Love one another.
+Not a new command to add to all the others, leaving us now with 614 laws we must follow but cannot because the sacrificial parts of the law have now way of being fulfilled, but a new single command that replaces all the others: Love one another.
 It’s not just “feel the love;” it is also “do the acts of love”: “Feed my sheep.”
 That is the core message—the command of the New Covenant that anyone can remember.

 34 Hearing that Jesus had silenced the Sadducees, the Pharisees got together.
 35 One of them, an expert in the law, tested him with this question: 36 “Teacher, which is the greatest commandment in the Law?”